benbraou/flex-layout-wiki/fxFlex-API.md

-The **fxFlex** directive should be used on elements within a **fxLayout** container and identifies the resizing of that element within the flexbox container flow.
-This is FlexBox's API for positioning elements in horizontal or vertical stacks.
+The **fxFlex** directive should be used on elements within a **fxLayout** container and identifies the resizing of that element within the flexbox container flow. **fxFlex** is essentially the FlexBox API for resizing elements in horizontal or vertical stacks.

 ![css3-flexbox-model](https://cloud.githubusercontent.com/assets/210413/20034148/49a4fb62-a382-11e6-9822-42b90dec69be.jpg)